nbuilding/N-lang-docs/docs/features/tuples_lists_records.md

 // This will declare a list of strings let mut listvalue: list[str] = ['a', 'b', 'c'],

-listvalue = listvalue.append('d'), // Append is not a void function
+listvalue = listvalue.append('d'), // Append is a void function

 let listindexvalue = listvalue.itemAt(1), // This returns a maybe which will need to be defaulted